deezer/deezer.github.io/_posts/2020-09-22-recsys-afchar.md

         alt="Interpretable Models architecture"/>
 </div>

-This work was presented during the RecSys Conference in September 2020.
+This paper has been published in the proceedings of the 14th ACM Conference on Recommender Systems (RecSys 2020).